JCCyC/hdbdos-16k/README-16K.txt

 - Support for text-mode inverse video and (in the 6847T1) lowercase
 - Create a BIN$ function (nobody cares about OCT$)
 - VAL(GOTO nnn) so we can obtain a renumerable line number
+- Manipulate the sector offset (HDBHI/HDBLO)

+WIP:

 - TIMER FOR nnn to wait nnn seconds (possibly a non-integer)
-- Manipulate the sector offset (HDBHI/HDBLO)

 SUMMARY OF CHANGES: